UMAprotocol/UMIPs/UMIPs/UMIP-across-v2.md

    `originChainId`, `originToken`, the `quoteTimestamp`, and the `SetPoolRebalanceRoute` event on the HubPool, use a similar process as the 3 step one above to map this back to an `l1Token`.
 For that `l1Token` and `originChainId`, initialize a running balance value if one doesn't exist already and subtract the `amount` from it.
-3. For all slow relay groups found above, they are bucketed into their `originChainId` and the associated `l1Token` of their associated `FilledRelay` events.
-If a running balance doesn't exist for this combination, initialize it at 0.
-   Subtract the max `totalFilledAmount` of this group from the `amount` in the event to determine the slow relay shortfall.
-This amount should be subtracted from the running balance.

 For each running balance value, past